 Teaching Approaches

-In the main school we differentiate the curriculum according to the learning styles and abilities of all our learners.
+We differentiate the curriculum according to the learning styles and abilities of all our learners.
 Teaching approaches are adapted to enhance the opportunities for learners to access a broad, balanced and relevant curriculum.

 Personalised Learning